Kubica to leave Williams at end of F1 season

 "Robert has been an important member of the team in both his role as reserve and development driver, and subsequently as one of our race drivers in 2019.

-"We thank him for his continued efforts throughout what has been a challenging couple of seasons and wish him well in his future endeavours."
+"We thank him for his continued efforts throughout what has been a challenging couple of seasons and wish him well in his future endeavors."

 Kubica will evaluate all the opportunities available to him before making a decision on his future, but he hopes to remain in F1.